 Jonathan Maberry (creator of the bestselling Joe Ledger series, author of The Pine Deep Trilogy, Mars One and more)

 Lynne Hansen (award-winning filmmaker/ book cover artist)

 Craig Engler (co-creator, ZNation, and former GM of AMC’s Shudder)

 Mike McCarty (Makeup FX, formerly of KNB, currently with Autonomous FX)

-ENTRIES MUST BE UNDER 13 MINUTES AND MUST BE A PRIVATE LINK AND CANNOT BE CURRENTLY STREAMING ON ANY SITE FOR THE PUBLIC.
+ENTRIES MUST BE 13 MINUTES OR UNDER.
+MUST BE A PRIVATE LINK AND CANNOT BE CURRENTLY STREAMING ON ANY SITE FOR THE PUBLIC.

-The film must be original content preferably completed between 2018 - 2019.
+The film must be original works preferably completed between 2023 - 2024.
 Entries that egregiously exceed the time limit or are available to watch on sites like YouTube for the general public will be disqualified.
 Disqualified films will NOT receive a refund of their entry fees, so please read the rules carefully.